 Liquidity risk is the risk that the Company will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another financial asset.
-The Company's approach to managing liquidity is to ensure, as far as possible, that it will always have sufficient liquidity to meet its liabilities when due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to the Company's reputation.
+The Company's approach to managing liquidity is to ensure, as far as possible, that it will always have sufficient liquidity to meet its liabilities when due, under both normal and stressed conditions.
 The Company regularly reviews the costing of its services in its effort to monitor its cash flow requirements.
 The Company aims to maintain the level of its cash and cash equivalents at an amount in excess of expected cash outflows on financial liabilities over the next 60 days, including the servicing of financial obligations.
 The Company also monitors the level of expected cash inflows on trade and other receivables together with expected cash outflows on trade and other payables.
 This excludes the potential impact of extreme circumstances that cannot reasonably be predicted, such as natural disasters.